danielruales/personal-academy/README.md

 ## How to run:
 - `pip install crewai streamlit`
-- put your OpenAI API key and model name in the `.env` file in the `personal_academy/` folder
+- put your OpenAI API key and model name in the `.env` file in the root folder

 example: